 In 2010, the City of Stonnington started one of the biggest regeneration projects in the Yarra River’s recent history – the Yarra River Biodiversity Project.

-To date, Council has invested more than $6.4 million to increase habitat connectivity, improve water quality and provide recreational and educational opportunities for the community to interact with Melbourne’s landmark river.
+To date, Council has invested more than $8.4 million to increase habitat connectivity, improve water quality, grow the urban forest and provide recreational and educational opportunities for the community to interact with Melbourne’s landmark river.

 The Yarra River acts as a wildlife corridor (also known as ‘green freeway’) for many different animal species.
 Riding your bike or walking along the Yarra River you may hear and see a noisy flock of Rainbow lorikeets travelling from tree to tree.

 The new bike and pedestrian path along the edge of the Yarra River, between Williams Road and Grange Road, Toorak has reopened.
 The proposed planting for Stage 6 will be complete end of January 2019.

 Discover more about the history and ecological value of the Yarra River and Tune into our new Audio Tour on your next walk or bike ride along the Yarra and learn all about Melbourne’s landmark river.